mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/single-pool/index.md

       http://<public_agent_public_IP>:15003
       ```

-    When you navigate to the public IP address and specified port, you should see the following pages:
+    When you navigate to the public IP address and specified port, verify that you can see the following pages:
     * `pong`
     * `Welcome to Nginx`
     * `Hello from Marathon!`